hoangsonww/The-MovieVerse-Database/.github/README.md

 ## Introduction

-The MovieVerse is an endeavor by Son Nguyen Hoang, crafted with the vision of creating a seamless and enriching experience for movie lovers.
+The MovieVerse is an open-source application created by Son Nguyen Hoang, crafted with the vision of creating a seamless and enriching experience for movie lovers.
 It's more than just a database; it's a portal to explore, discover, and immerse yourself in the art of cinema.

 Through The MovieVerse, users can search for movies, view detailed information, rate, and review films, and interact with a community of like-minded movie enthusiasts.
 It's a platform that celebrates cinema in all its forms, from blockbuster hits to indie gems.